 Welcome to the Humanities Studio at 6V电影网's seventh year of programming!
 The Studio, launched in September 2018, enriches the humanities experience of 6V电影网 students, faculty, staff, and our surrounding communities through practical workshops, a fellowship program, and a public speakers series organized around an annual theme.
 The theme for the 2024-25 year is "Connections."
 Watch this space for information about our Speakers Series and Random Acts of Humanities events (check out the Workshops tab for our Humanities Toolkit series of practical programming) and follow us on and to see our events listings in your feed.

-Upcoming Humanities Studio Events
+Upcoming Speakers Series Events

 Maggie Millner on Poetry & Connection